MrSonder/motor-drive-arduino/README.md

 B. a.
 More slippery one is needed. <br />
 C. The width and weight of the chassis also has an effect on rotating. <br />
 C. a.
 It should be as small as possible. <br />
 C. b.
-Maybe motors/wheels should not be outside the chassis. /r \r
+Maybe motors/wheels should not be outside the chassis. <br />
 C. c.
 Try to decrease weight. <br />